Learning Disability Today

 Inclusive theatre productions are becoming increasingly popular, providing experiences that are to be enjoyed by everyone.

-They are not meant to pander to the very people who forced Tamsin out of the theatre.
-Rather, they are designed to provide an environment in which people with particular needs can feel comfortable, safe, and welcomed.
+They are not meant to pander to the people who forced Tamsin out of the theatre.
+Instead, they are designed to provide an environment where people with particular needs can feel comfortable, safe, and welcomed.

 The Nottingham Playhouse has long been a proponent of inclusive theatre.
-As well as partnering with Ramps on the Moon, a movement striving to include deaf and disabled people in theatre productions, the Nottingham Playhouse goes above and beyond to make their performances accessible.
+In addition to partnering with Ramps on the Moon, a movement striving to include deaf and disabled people in theatre productions, the Nottingham Playhouse goes above and beyond to make its performances accessible.

-A list of ‘known triggers’ such as physical violence, abusive behaviour, shouting, strobe lights, bullying, and smoke is given for each individual show, enabling potential audience members to glean an understanding of whether or not the show is appropriate for them.
-Acknowledging a range of triggers from thematic, to physical, to sensory demonstrates the theatre’s commitment to inclusivity; the performances are not just for one “type” of person.
+Each show includes a list of ‘known triggers’ such as physical violence, abusive behaviour, shouting, strobe lights, bullying, and smoke, enabling potential audience members to determine whether or not the show is appropriate for them.
+Acknowledging a range of triggers, from thematic to physical to sensory, demonstrates the theatre’s commitment to inclusivity; the performances are not just for one “type” of person.

-The Nottingham Playhouse has also become the latest theatre to sign a commitment to look after the mental health of staff.
-The pledge is the brainchild of Time To Change, a movement aimed at ending mental health discrimination and stigma.
+The Nottingham Playhouse has also become the latest theatre to sign a commitment to care for its staff’s mental health.
+The pledge is the brainchild of Time To Change, a movement to end mental health discrimination and stigma.

 Theatre to facilitate discussion

-Not only does the Nottingham Playhouse promote inclusivity through practical means, they are also using theatre to facilitate discussion about mental health problems.
+Not only does the Nottingham Playhouse promote inclusivity through practical means, but it also uses theatre to facilitate discussion about mental health problems.

 Set in Georgian England, the play shines a light on the horrific treatment of the mentally ill in an era which believed in torture as treatment.

 Lord Victor Adebowale, the Chief Executive of the health and social care organisation Turning Point, is chairing the discussion.
-From professionals from the Nottingham Healthcare Trust, to people with lived experience of mental health difficulties, to Time to Change Nottingham, the participants will be varied and diverse, with free tickets being offered to the public.
+The participants will include professionals from the Nottingham Healthcare Trust, people with lived experience of mental health difficulties, and Time to Change Nottingham.
+Free tickets will be offered to the public.

 “I’ve always been myself, even when I was ill.
 Only now I seem myself.
 And that’s the important thing”, the play’s protagonist professes, a statement of self-awareness that will resonate with contemporary audiences.
 The play is set in the past, yet its candid portrayal of mental illness is of the utmost relevance.

-Initiatives like the Nottingham Playhouse’s panel discussion on mental health and their adapted performances confronts stigma head on in the community.
+Initiatives like the Nottingham Playhouse’s panel discussion on mental health and their adapted performances confront stigma head-on in the community.

 “The arts can play an important role in improving the quality of life for those with mental health issues”, says Lord Victor Adebowale.
 “It helps reinforce the message that mental health is everyone’s business – that all of us can contribute towards improving people’s wellbeing”.

-The Madness of George III: Panel Discussion is happening on the 15th November in Nottingham – book a free ticket here.
+The Madness of George III: Panel Discussion will take place on November 15th in Nottingham.
+You can book a free ticket here.

 This website uses cookies to improve your experience.
 We'll assume you're ok with this, but you can opt-out if you wish.
 Accept Read More